nazavode/nazavode.github.io/content/post/sycl.md

 tags = ["cpp", "sycl", "gpu", "gpgpu", "cuda", "opencl", "trisycl", "hipsycl", "computecpp"]
 +++

-Back in 2009 when I began doing real work with GPGPUs and [CUDA](https://developer.nvidia.com/cuda-zone) in the context of large scale HPC simulations, the developer experience was *dreadful*.
+Back in 2009 when I began doing real work with GPGPUs and [CUDA](https://en.wikipedia.org/wiki/CUDA) in the context of large scale HPC simulations, the developer experience was *dreadful*.
 Sure, for the right algorithm and after lots of blood and tears, performances usually turned out excellent.
 But before production, comes the poor developer.
-Debugging CUDA kernels was a nightmare, whenever I had to track down a bug I had to fire up a dedicated gaming rig, bought just for that purpose, because debuggers needed *two identical GPUs to work* (when they worked, only if you spelled your prayers right the night before).
+Debugging CUDA kernels was a nightmare: whenever I had to track down a bug I had to fire up a dedicated gaming rig (bought just for that purpose) because debuggers needed *two identical GPUs to work* (when they actually worked, and that happened only if you spelled your prayers right the night before).
 Compilers segfaulted all the time.
-PTX code generated was often *incorrect* (just imagine debugging *correct* C++ code that has been wrongly translated by your faulty compiler, on a weird hardware you can't really observe, with poor tooling support).
+Generated [PTX](https://en.wikipedia.org/wiki/Parallel_Thread_Execution) assembly was often *incorrect* (just imagine debugging *correct* C++ code that has been wrongly translated by your faulty compiler, on a weird hardware you can't really observe, with poor tooling support).

 On top of that depressing experience, one of the main CUDA goals was clearly to be an *efficient vendor lock-in tool*.
-Once you have invested effort and money on CUDA, you're stuck with NVidia hardware.
+Once you invested effort and money on CUDA, you're stuck with NVidia hardware.

-Luckily, during the last ten years the GPGPU tooling improved *a lot*.
-Compilers have become stable, debuggers usable, we even have [PTX backends](https://llvm.org/docs/CompileCudaWithLLVM.html) in toolchains other than `nvcc`, other approaches emerged ([OpenCL](https://www.khronos.org/opencl/) among others).
+Luckily, during the last ten years the GPGPU tooling ecosystem improved *a lot*.
+Compilers have become stable, debuggers are now usable, we even have [PTX backends](https://llvm.org/docs/CompileCudaWithLLVM.html) in toolchains other than `nvcc`, a plethora of alternative approaches emerged and keep struggling to gain market (I would say that [OpenCL](https://www.khronos.org/opencl/) is the most notable one, among others).

-Almost ten years after my first contact with GPGPUs, in late 2018, I came across this *new* (to me) thing called [SYCL](https://www.khronos.org/sycl/).
+In late 2018, almost ten years after my first encounter with GPGPUs, I came across this *new* (to me) thing called [SYCL](https://www.khronos.org/sycl/).
 The official description says:

 > SYCL (pronounced *sickle*) is a royalty-free, cross-platform abstraction layer that builds on the underlying concepts, portability and efficiency of [OpenCL](https://www.khronos.org/opencl/) that enables code for **heterogeneous processors** to be written in a **single-source** style using **completely standard C++**.
 SYCL single-source programming enables the host and kernel code for an application to be contained in the same source file, in a **type-safe** way and with the simplicity of a **cross-platform asynchronous task graph**.

 Sounds interesting, isn't it?

 At that time I couldn't exactly figure out its actual adoption in the wild, was it widespread in other markets or simply a niche thing?
-Maybe *the next big thing* that no one wanted to actually use in the real world?
+It was maybe *the next big thing* that no one wanted to actually use in the real world?

 And then this happened:

 {{< tweet 1141736086726750209 >}}

-Intel announced to the world that their common API to program heterogeneous systems, from GPUs to FPGAs to regular x86 CPUs, will be based on SYCL.
+Intel announced to the world that their common programming model intended to target the whole heterogeneous system, from GPUs to FPGAs to regular x86 CPUs, is going to be based on SYCL.
 It looks like they are actively investing an interesting amount of effort on it and they're doing a lot of work to [integrate into upstream LLVM](https://lists.llvm.org/pipermail/cfe-dev/2019-January/060811.html) their own SYCL implementation.

 At this point, all the experiments and prototypes I was doing during my daily job assumed a totally different perspective.

 ## What does SYCL look like?

-For those familiar with OpenCL (and CUDA to some extent), SYCL is built on the same concepts: it borrows the same device and execution models straight from OpenCL (and the latter is extremely similar to CUDA).
+For those familiar with OpenCL (and CUDA to some extent), SYCL is built on the same concepts: it borrows the same device and execution models straight from OpenCL, which in turn is extremely similar to CUDA.
 Let's just have a look at a simple kernel that performs an element wise sum between containers:

 ```cpp
 template<typename ContiguousContainer>